Comet-Robotics/chessbots-server/docs/server/setup.md

+---
+title: Server Setup
+---

-# Setting up your ChessBot Environment!
+# Setting up your ChessBots Environment

 By following this guide, you should be able to have all of the necessary software required for working on chessBots!